stevenjack/cig/README.md

 `$: brew install cig`

-> Alternativly you can follow the install instructions for `Linux` below if you don't have or want to into homebrew.
+> Alternatively you can follow the install instructions for `Linux` below if you don't have or want to install homebrew.

 #### Linux